-2. Aims
+Aims

-- Prepare students for the transition to life beyond secondary school; further education (FE), higher education (HE) and the world of work.
-This includes the development of employability traits: social skills, communication, innovation, resilience and leadership; - Inspire and motivate students to develop their aspirations, responding to their interests and skills, whilst widening their knowledge and experience of career sector options and developing their aspirations.
-This is achieved by developing and maintaining a culture of high aspirations through a fully embedded careers education, advice, information and guidance programme; - Support students in making informed decisions which are suitable and ambitious for them; - To raise and track learners' engagement within the careers programme during their journey through SVC, and evaluate to ensure that learners are supported in raising their aspirations whilst being mindful of the ever-changing and competitive world around them; - Build a continuously increasing and relevant network of partners and providers who can engage learners in developing their career pathways.
+- Prepare students for the transition to life beyond secondary school; Further Education (FE), Higher Education (HE) and the world of work.
+This includes the development of employability traits: social skills, communication, innovation, resilience and leadership. - Inspire and motivate students to develop their aspirations, responding to their interests and skills, whilst widening their knowledge and experience of career sector options and developing their aspirations.
+This is achieved by developing and maintaining a culture of high aspirations through a fully embedded CEAIG.

+- Support students in making informed decisions which are suitable and ambitious for them. - To raise and track learners' engagement within the careers programme during their journey through SVC and evaluate to ensure that learners are supported in raising their aspirations whilst being mindful of the ever-changing and competitive world around them. - Build a continuously increasing and relevant network of partners and providers who can engage learners in developing their career pathways.
 These partners will work in partnership with subject areas/key stages to develop collaborations enabling opportunities for learners to see clear links between their subject learning and the world of work.

-3. Statutory requirements
+Statutory requirements